Skip to main content

 • Organizations outside EU that offer goods/services to EU residents

-• Organizations outside EU that monitor behavior of EU residents
+• Organizations outside EU that monitor behavior of EU residents (Article 3(2) — explicitly captures behavioural OSINT against EU subjects)

-CCPA applies to:
+CCPA / CPRA applies to:

 • Collecting personal information of California residents